Twist automorphisms on quantum unipotent cells and dual canonical bases: Finite type cases : 6-periodicity

 On the other hand,

-Therefore the periodicity might be checked in the quantum setting more easily than in the classical setting by this decrease of numbers of generators. \end{rem}

-\begin{acknowledgement*} The authors are grateful to Bernard Leclerc for his enlightening advice concerning cluster algebras and their categorifications.
+Therefore the periodicity might be checked in the quantum setting more easily than in the classical setting by this decrease of numbers of generators. \end{rem} \begin{acknowledgement*} The authors are grateful to Bernard Leclerc for his enlightening advice concerning cluster algebras and their categorifications.
 They would like to express our sincere gratitude to Yoshihisa Saito, the supervisor of the second author, for his helpful comments.
 They wish to thank Ryo Sato and Bea Schumann for several interesting comments and discussions.
 They are also thankful to the anonymous referees whose suggestions significantly improve the present paper.
-The second author thanks the University of Caen Normandy, where a part of this paper was written, for the hospitality. \end{acknowledgement*}
+The second author thanks the University of Caen Normandy, where a part of this paper was written, for the hospitality. \end{acknowledgement*} {\leavevmode\hbox to3em{\hrulefill}\thinspace}